monsonite/MINT-Documentation/Chapter_3.md

 Numbers are stored directly onto the stack, which as we learnt in [Chapter 2](./Chapter_2.md) is a form of push-down memory storage method sometime known as Last In, First Out or _LIFO_.

-Numbers are PUSHED onto the stack when we want to store them and POPPED of the stack when we want to retrieve them for use.
+Numbers are PUSHED onto the stack when we want to store them and POPPED off the stack when we want to retrieve them for use.

 Decimal numbers will be more familliar to most users, so we will start with these.